+Zero Crossing Trigger

-Zero Crossing Trigger: The Zero Crossing trigger occurs every time the incoming signal crosses a preset amplitude level (sensitivity).
+The Zero Crossing trigger occurs every time the incoming signal crosses a preset amplitude level (sensitivity / trigger threshold).
 This level is adjusted so that quiet sounds (background noise) don't cause a trigger event, but loud sounds like bat calls do.
 This setting must be configured correctly to view full spectrum files as zero crossing graphs, and to calculate the metrics.
+To select this mode, click the Auto FS button in the View/Audio Bar to deselect it.